Welcome to the Slow Internet portal.

 If we want other futures than these – and indeed, there are many lovely ways to use the very same machinery for emancipatory outcomes – to realise them, we will have to organise, despite an absolute lack of incentive structures to improve on the way society is organised at this core level.
 For example, right now, innovations mainly come to us through regional investments, as in the case when a state uses a new engineering practice to build a bridge, or as commodities – things and services we can buy on markets.
 Meaning, even when a technology, like the Internet, is made available, there is no global mechanism, not even a global meeting, that will convene people to investigate how the breakthrough tech could be used to derisk our species’ predicament.
 Let alone how to improve on our collective and individual well-being.
 There isn’t anyone or anything that’s tasked with evaluating how technological breakthroughs could be put to use to update the operating system for Earth.
 That being said, there are plenty of civilisation features we appreciate today, from widespread literacy and Wikipedia to the International Organization for Standardization, that weren’t there until humans articulated that we wanted them to be around and organised to bring them to fruition.

 Now, if only we had some kind of tool to organise, to find like-minded people, to connect, coordinate and co-create the needed actions.
 We, of course, do.
 We have the Internet.
 The most effective tool for getting people to collaborate and build – across regions, languages and other barriers – that has ever existed.
-The early Internet offer of an interconnected humanity, working together, that remains.
+The early Internet offer of an interconnected humanity, working together, remains.
 It’s an offer as generous and as grabbable as it ever was.
-Inviting people to go ahead and make the virtual spaces for play and pursuit they – meaning we, meaning us, meaning, you – would like to have in your life and world.
+Inviting people to go ahead and make the virtual spaces for play and pursuit they – meaning we, meaning us, meaning you – would like to have in your life and world.
 If we want slowness, if we want calm, joy and leisure, it will be up to us to make use of the untapped potential of the technology in existence now.
 It’s up to all of us to build the platforms we want and deserve.
 To build the virtual worlds we want to live in.

 Would you feel blindsided by how ambitiously we’re ending this text and wonder how we went from something as tangible as correspondence windows and analogue dating apps to something as existentially steep as global risks and legal orders, the reason tracks right back to Slow Internet’s second principle: attempts at honesty.